YaoGroup/ServerMantaince/README.md

 :::info
 `tmux`\
 Start a new PT with auto-generated name. `tmux new -s <name>` does the same with given name.
-One can not create a PT inside a PT.
+One can not create another PT inside a PT.
 <br></br>
 `tmux ls`\
 Display the names of all PTs.